 Nominal GDP Per Capita: $57,189

 The great financial crisis of 2008 traumatized the entire banking system of Iceland, which soon led to a total economic failure.
 A year before, Iceland was one of the most productive nations in the world with a higher purchasing power parity.

-However, from 2010 a substantial increase in tourist activities has boosted Iceland’s economy.
-In 2017, about 10% of the nations ‘GDP came from tourism sector alone.
+However, since 2010 a substantial increase in tourist activities has boosted Iceland’s economy.
+In 2017, about 10% of the nations ‘GDP came from the tourism sector alone.
 Apart from tourism, agriculture and manufacturing industry also plays a major role in Iceland’s economy.

 The Binnenhof, an important building in Netherlands’ political system

 The Netherlands has played a crucial role in the European economy since medieval times, and it continues to do so.
 Do you know that the very first stock market exchange was established in the Netherlands in 1602?
 The Dutch economy also witnessed the first-ever recorded market bubble in the form of Tulip Mania.